The healthcare world is spinning so fast, it’s making doctors feel sick.

 ACN supplies the following technologies at no cost to the provider:

-ACN’s N Compass care coordination team assists providers by performing various population health activities to ensure patients have timely visits with their primary care provider and receive additional care from in-network providers, which helps prevent unnecessary utilization of costly emergency department and hospital services.
+ACN’s Care Coordination team assists providers by performing various population health activities to ensure patients have timely visits with their primary care provider and receive additional care from in-network providers, which helps prevent unnecessary utilization of costly emergency department and hospital services.

 By joining ACN, providers receive a Clinical Performance Representative who helps practices review patient data and identify care gaps to meet quality metrics and maximize incentives.